 Plastic Check Valves

-are common as they provide good flexibility, smooth surfaces and are nontoxic.
-Polypropylene is also used and is similar to PVC but with additional benefits of resistance to UV, weathering and ozone exposure.
-PTFE is suited for use with highly corrosive substances while CPVC maintains integrity in high heat applications such as boiling water or molten metal transfer.
-Each of these acetal polymers offers high fatigue resistance and lubricity which help to increase product longevity.
+As aforementioned, plastic check valves come into frequent contact with a number of different process streams.
+To provide reliable stream control, it is important to select a valve material that is chemically compatible with the flow composition.
+A number of different plastics are available to suit check valve needs under any circumstances.
+PVC check valves are common as they provide good flexibility, smooth surfaces, and are nontoxic.
+Polypropylene is also used and is similar to PVC but with additional benefits of resistance to UV, weathering, and ozone exposure.
+PTFE is suited for use with highly corrosive substances, while CPVC maintains integrity in high heat applications, such as boiling water or molten metal transfer.
+Each of these acetal polymers offers high fatigue resistance and lubricity, which help to increase product longevity.
 While metals may also be used in valve design, plastics are easily fabricated into precise shapes and offer many of the same qualities as metals with lower overhead cost.
-In addition to material considerations, manufacturers should consider plastic check valve dimensions, pressure ratings, thermal capabilities, connection types and curing technology, all of which can have a significant impact on the plastic check valve performance.
+In addition to material considerations, manufacturers should consider plastic check valve dimensions, pressure ratings, thermal capabilities, connection types, and curing technology, all of which can have a significant impact on the plastic check valve performance.